-DECISION AND INTEROPERABILITY FOR DYNAMIC SYSTEMS - THE DIDS TEAM
+DECISION AND INTEROPERABILITY FOR DYNAMIC SYSTEMS (DIDS)

-Methodological tools
+Methodological breakthroughs

 THE DIDS TEAM